Yproximite/FOSUserBundle/Resources/doc/emails.rst

 The bundle comes with three mailer implementations.
 They are listed below by service id:

-- ``fos_user.mailer.default`` is the default implementation, and uses Swiftmailer to send emails.
+- ``fos_user.mailer.default`` is the default implementation, and uses Symfony Mailer to send emails.
 - ``fos_user.mailer.twig_swift`` uses Swiftmailer to send emails and Twig blocks to render the message.
+- ``fos_user.mailer.twig_symfony`` uses Symfony Mailer to send emails and Twig blocks to render the message.
 - ``fos_user.mailer.noop`` is a mailer implementation which performs no operation, so no emails are sent.

 .. note::

-    The ``fos_user.mailer.noop`` mailer service should be used in the case where you do not want the bundle to send emails and you do not want to include the SwiftmailerBundle in your app.
+    The ``fos_user.mailer.noop`` mailer service should be used in the case where you do not want the bundle to send emails and you do not want to include the SymfonymailerBundle or Symfony Mailer in your app.
 If you leave the default implementation configured as the mailer and do not have the SwiftmailerBundle registered, you will receive an exception because of a missing dependency.